ActiveState/blog-posts/upgrading-to-5.24.md

 manifest as either warnings, compilation errors, or runtime errors.

-For the warnings, it's very important that you capture all output from your code when you test it with an upgraded Perl.
-These warning go direct from the Perl interpreter to `stderr`.
+For the warnings, it's very important that you capture all output from your code when you test with an upgraded Perl.
+These warnings go direct from the Perl interpreter to `stderr`.
 It's possible to intercept them, but not easy to do this for all code consistently.
 Make sure that `stderr` isn't going to `/dev/null`!
+The same caveat applies to catching runtime errors.

 The forbidden syntax is easier to spot, since this will cause the interpreter to die during compilation.

 ## Upgrading Best Practices

-We recommend that you first start by trying ActivePerl 5.24.1.
+We recommend that you first start by trying ActivePerl 5.24.1 (or if you're in the future, the latest stable release we offer).
 Upgrading to intermediate releases one at a time is a lot of work, and a problem surfaced in 5.16 may be fixed in 5.20 anyway.

 If you have test suites (of course you have test suites) then the easiest place to start is by running the suite under the latest Perl.

-Once your tests pass and are warnings-free under the new Perl, you can then uprade a staging machine or two, then a few more, and so on.
+Once your tests pass and are warnings-free under the new Perl, you can then upgrade a staging machine or two, then a few more, and so on.

 Something you should be paying attention to both in the test suite and on staging machines is the performance characteristics of your Perl code.
 While recent versions of Perl include some new optimizations, they may also be slower in some areas.
-What this might be is hard to predict, so there's no substitute for just monitoring CPU usage, disk usage, memory usage, etc.
+These changes are hard to predict, so there's no substitute for monitoring CPU usage, disk usage, memory usage, etc.

 Once you've squashed the problems surfaced in staging, you can take the same incremental approach to production.
 Upgrade one or two machines and monitor